 The NAAN designates a top-level ARK namespace.
 Once registered for a namespace, a NAAN is never re-registered.
-It is possible, however, for there to be a succession of organizations that manage of an ARK namespace one organization to succeed another
+It is possible, however, for there to be a succession of organizations that manage of an ARK namespace.

 2.4.
 The Name Part